An overview of the argument for an early development of dormition traditions, its strengths, and its weaknesses.

 The life of the early church cannot be understood without understanding its persecution, most notably at the hands of the Romans.
 But why did the Romans so desire to rid the world of Christianity?

-An overview of the political ans social landscape that shaped and determined the events of Jesus Christ's life and death
+This is an overview of the political and social landscape that shaped and determined the events of Jesus Christ's life and death.

 A philosophy of "ideal" and "practical" history.
 A practical history presents a substantial, conservative framework which is carefully distinguished from faith and hypothesis.